-The Coronavirus (COVID 19): Framework for Decision making: Scotland’s route map though and out of the crisis was published on the 21st May and provides an indication of the order in which the Scottish Government will carefully and gradually seek to lift restrictions.
+The Coronavirus (COVID 19): Framework for Decision making: Scotland’s route map though and out of the crisis was published on the 21 May 2020 and provides an indication of the order in which we will carefully and gradually seek to lift restrictions.
 Phases are based on meeting particular criteria including those set by WHO (World Health Organisation).
 The criteria is used to decide movement between phases with a commitment to review and report every three weeks.
 While it might be possible to lift some measures more quickly and some may take longer than envisaged, it may also be necessary to reverse some of the measures if circumstances demand.

-This guidance is for the CLD (Community Learning and Development) sector in Scotland which includes youth work, community based adult learning, ESOL, Community Development and Community Engagement.
+This guidance is for the CLD (Community Learning and Development) sector in Scotland which includes youth work, community based adult learning, ESOL (English for Speakers of Other Languages), Community Development and Community Engagement.
 This guidance came into effect on the first day of Phase 3 of the Scottish Government’s route map to recovery (9 July 2020) and has been reviewed regularly whilst easing out of lockdown.

 Scope of CLD

 CLD activity is an essential part of the education system in Scotland.
-The Scottish Government policy context for the provision of CLD is outlined in the Strategic guidance for community planning partnerships: community learning and development (2012) and the Requirements for Community Learning and Development (Scotland) Regulations 2013 (“the CLD Regulations”).
+The policy context for the provision of CLD is outlined in the strategic guidance for community planning partnerships: community learning and development (2012) and the Requirements for Community Learning and Development (Scotland) Regulations 2013 (“the CLD Regulations”).